karakuscem/odin-landingpage/README.md

 # Odin- Landing Page

-This webpage made for one of the Odin Project problem.
+This webpage made for one of the Odin Project problems.